rsksmart/RSKIPs/IPs/RSKIP387.md

 In the following sections we specify how the Bridge must internally handle ordinals.

 ### New Bridge Storage Address Mappings
-The utility internal function `getOrdinalIndex(btcTxHash, uint256 id)` returns the sequential index of the ordinal.
-The internal function g`etOrdinalIndexKey(uint index)` returns the key used to lookup the index.
+The utility internal function `getOrdinalIndex(bytes btcTxHash, uint256 id)` returns the sequential index of the ordinal.
+The internal function `getOrdinalIndexKey(uint index)` returns a storage address used to lookup the index.
 The key is computed as the keccak256 hash of the following string:

 `"OrdinalIndex-" + btcTxHash.toHexString() + id.toHexString()`